Skip to main content

 Here are some real facts about PPD that can help you recognize the signs and symptoms early.

-You don’t need to have a history of depression to have PPD
+You Don’t Need to Have a History of Depression to Have PPD

-Having clinical depression can increase your risk for postpartum issues, but about half of the women diagnosed with PPD are experiencing their first ever depressive episode
+Having clinical depression can increase your risk for postpartum issues, but about half of the women diagnosed with PPD are experiencing their first ever depressive episode.

 If there’s a history of depression or mental illness in your family, you may be at higher risk for PPD.
-You may also be more likely to develop PPD if you have financial insecurity or live in a home where abuse is occuring.
+You may also be more likely to develop PPD if you have financial insecurity or live in a home where abuse is occurring.

 While many antidepressants aren’t considered options for breastfeeding parents to take, there are certain ones that are safe.
 If you tell your mental health provider that you have PPD, they’ll select medications that are safe for you to take and won’t harm your baby.